A History of ‘Women’s Work’

 Digging up Roots

 The Female Farmer Project has taken on a life of its own, exploring the rise of women in agriculture.
 Mulkern still photographs female farmers, and her work has been displayed at the United Nations in New York and the Maison Rouge Gallery in Paris.
 It is on permanent exhibit at the USDA offices in Washington, D.C.
-The project also includes stories, essays, a podcast, and an upcoming documentary film, Women’s Work: The Untold Story of America’s Female Farmers, which she hopes will be released in March 2019, during Women’s History Month.
+The project also includes stories, essays, a podcast, and a documentary film, Women’s Work: The Untold Story of America’s Female Farmers.

 Mulkern has also done investigative reporting into subjects including the mental health crisis and farmer suicide.
 “I’m looking at a lot of things through the gender lens: farming, leadership, tracking female farmers running for office,” she says.
 “Yes, there are women farming.
 That’s established.
 Now let’s talk about them being at the table.”